Kjmax5/WHSTechNotes/journal.md

 AI helps improve effciency and innovation in industries by helping the worker making things easier and some risks of that that are getting hacked
+# October 28,  2024
+i think computer scince is involved with the election because they put in the votes and it keeps rank of who has more votes and what people are doing.
+# November 4,  2024
+Its important to not share your personal stuff because you could have stalkers and people could kidnap you and theres also a ditgal footprint so if something happens to you that you want to forget about and you dont want your college people to dont share it.
+# Novemner 12,  2024
+An event that has been happening in china they have been spying on us because of the tik toks
+# November 18,  2024
+Technolgy has changed a lot in the way that we make and buy crops from people and order it online and wait for it to arrive at our home
+# December 2,  2024
+I learned that Ai is imrpoving over the years go by and its starting to grow a lot.
+This doesnt concern me because i love Ai and all the movies we watch we know its not gonna be something thats gonna happen
+# December 9,  2024
+Brain rot just means you start to normally say stuff that is online funny to you and i personally think its funny but it it gets to a point because some people of the daily bases it can be harmful to peoples intellegence and thats why its called brain rot